wonas2dosgwr3/measurevaluenotmoney/README.md

 >>    ***- Dr. Watson. <ins>The Adventures and Memoirs of Sherlock Holmes</ins>, "A Scandal In Bohemia", Sir Arthur Conan Doyle, 1892***

 > # ***1938.
 "Our house ... just gone.
 LOOK - WE LIVE THERE!
 HEY - WHAT IS HAPPENING!"***
-> # ***Foreclosed?
+> ## ***Foreclosed?
 Evicted?
 1938.
 Epidemic of currency speculators "investing" in resource waste.
 World wars, Great Depression.***<br>
-> ## ***"we saw the house slowly turn around, sail off to the northeast and start down the brook ...
-It just sailed away - easy as pie - and soon there was nothing at all left on the spot where the house had stood for over sixty years.
-Our house - ours for twenty-five years - all our possessions - just gone.
+> "we saw the house slowly turn around, sail off to the northeast and start down the brook ...
+It just sailed away - easy as pie - and soon there was nothing at all left on the spot where the house had stood for over sixty years. ***Our house - ours for twenty-five years - all our possessions - just gone.
 LOOK - WE LIVE THERE!
 HEY - WHAT IS HAPPENING!"***<br>
 >> ### ***- <ins>Me: Stories of My Life</ins>, "Hurricane", Katharine Hepburn, 1991***

 > # ***"make themselves to home"***<br>
-> ***"Jenkins turned the house over to the ladies.
+> "Jenkins turned the house over to the ladies.
 They were to do with it what  they pleased.
 There was a kitchen stocked with any amount of canned food.
 They could cook, play the victrola ..., or anything else that took their fancy. ...
-He wanted them to be sure to "make themselves to home." "***<br>
+He wanted them to be sure to ***"make themselves to home." "***<br>
+>[formatting added]
 >> ***- <ins>Captives Of The Desert</ins>, Chap.
 2, Zane Grey, 1925-6***

 > # ***"the highest percentage of landowners"***<br>